Martyrshot/War-Tactics/README.md

 This list is a work in progress and more will be added

+This repository contains submodules from other repositories.
+After cloning, use `git submodule update --init --recursive --depth=1`

 #### ethabi
 Compile and install the ethabi binary.
 It MUST use only this one specific commit from the project as listed.
 This is because of a bug was fixed on one commit, then the commit following that one changed the CLI fairly radically and broke compatibility.